 - Dominant companies can ultimately choose between both freemium and free trial models with a high rate of success.

-Wrapping Up Our Conversation on the Free Trial vs Freemium Debate
+The Free Trial vs Freemium Debate

 Hopefully, this in-depth guide to the free trial vs freemium debate helped you gain clarity as to which approach is best for your company.
 Choosing the right model for your business is key to acquiring and retaining new customers - and getting them to pay for your software.